-Whether you're looking to chisel big, strong arms, get a ripped core, or just improve your speed and cardiovascular fitness, boxing training is an ideal option.
-The biomechanics of the sport require you to develop power from the legs on up, making for a great total-body workout.
+And even if you're not Jordan's build, you can use a similar boxing routine to chisel powerhouse arms, get a ripped core, or simply improve your speed and cardiovascular fitness.
+Every sport has its physical demands, and boxing forces a fighter to develop power from the legs up—making for a great total-body workout.

-What follows is a weight routine that builds punching power and an overall fighter's physique.
-And to make sure you don't get your ass kicked, we've also thrown in some advice to help you master all the essential swings every guy should know, and some tips for treating your battle scars.
+This four-week, 12-workout routine is designed to build punching power help you sculpt an overall fighter's physique.
+And to make sure you don't get your ass kicked, we've also included advice to help you master all the essential punches every guy should know, and some tips for treating your battle scars.

 Frequency: Plan on training three days per week (Workout IV, V, and VI, etc.), resting at least a day between each session.
 Each week the workouts will change.
 What follows are weeks two through four of the program.